echipa-de-organizare/space-bar/README.md

 How to play:

+Download the latest release.
-If you don't have Adobe AIR installed on your computer, use the file AdobeAIR.exe from this repository before launching the game.
+If you don't have Adobe AIR installed on your computer, use the file AdobeAIR.exe to install it, before launching the game.
-Then, launch the Core.exe from the Core, in order to start the game.
+Then, launch spacebar.exe, in order to start the game.
 If this is your first time playing, the game will automatically set up everything for you.

 **Next, enjoy this adventure, discover new characters, learn how to operate a space ship and how to travel in this vast, open-world, space environment.
 Find out what's going on, what mysteries are there hidden, and solve them.**

+**Also, please make sure you don't miss any features.
+If you get stuck, check the Walkthrough from the _Stories_ directory.
+There is plenty to explore.**

 --